 Whether you’re completely renovating your space, or buying your first kitchen, finding a worktop to perfectly suit your needs is vital.
 It’s an area I would always suggest allocating a chunk of your budget too, as well.
 The surface you choose needs to be durable, long-lasting, hard-wearing and, of course look good too.

 No one wants to be too afraid to put anything down on in case it marks or scratches, right?
-So, together with Sally Smith, I’ve put together a helpful guide with everything you need to know about kitchen worktops…
+So, together with Sally Smith, I’ve put together a helpful guide with everything you need to know about different kitchen worktops…

 If you’re a keen cook, then this worktop could be one to consider when browsing different kitchen worktops.
 Sintered stone is a composition of natural materials, fused together using pressure and a very high heat, known as sintering.
 Being heat and temperature resistant, non-porous and having antibacterial properties are ideal if you kneading dough straight onto the surface, for example.
 Lapitec and Dekton offer the beauty of natural stone, but with added durability.

 - Stone oozes a timeless charm and, if well maintained, can last a lifetime

 - Granite and quartz are highly resistant to stains and scratches

 - Granite and natural stones are also among the most expensive options.

 Granite and quartz are very low maintenance, requiring sealing when installed and up to 10 years later.